honhanbao/honhanbao/README.md

  Teaching Mathematics, Computer Science, and IT subjects (La Trobe University, Monash University) -->

- - Have published 17 papers in Mathematics and Computer Science journals (collaborating with many authors). </br>
+ - Have published about 20 papers in Mathematics and Computer Science journals (collaborating with many authors). </br>
    My <a href="https://scholars.latrobe.edu.au/nbho/publications">Publications</a>